-The Private Client department at Gepp Solicitors is a rarity among firms of solicitors in Essex as we have Solicitors, Chartered Tax Advisors and a Chartered Accountant in-house.
+The Private Client department at Gepp Solicitors is a rarity among firms of solicitors in Essex as we have Solicitors, Chartered Tax Advisors and an Accountant in-house.
 This unique blend means that we can provide you with the tax advice you need and prepare the legal documentation for implementation and where necessary, submission to HMRC.
 Our specialists have considerable experience in assisting clients with various tax related issues and this distinctive combination of skill sets ensures that we are able to provide bespoke, up to date and efficient advice for most situations that can, and do, arise.

 With such a wealth of experience, the team is able to advise on many different areas and their holistic approach ensures you are provided with advice and options that meet your requirements in the most tax efficient way possible.

 You do not have to live in Essex to benefit from our experience and we have assisted many clients in and around London who wish to receive "City-style" advice at more reasonable rates.

 Examples of the types of work we can assist with are shown below but if your particular concern is not listed, please feel free to contact us to see how we can help.

 - Inheritance tax planning (IHT): As part of an IHT review, we can look at the availability of both Agricultural Property Relief and Business Property Relief both of which are invaluable reliefs for individuals providing significant IHT savings, thus ensuring maximum capital retention for future generations.

 - Succession planning: most individuals would like to pass the businesses and other assets that they have spent their lives accumulating to their children and grandchildren and planning early can ensure that this happens when and how you want and in the most tax efficient manner.